akoshibe/mininet/README.md

 Mininet: Rapid Prototyping for Software Defined Networks
 ========================================================

+**This is an experimental port of Mininet to FreeBSD.
+This is very much a work-in-progress and various things will likely be broken or unsupported!**

 *The best way to emulate almost any network on your laptop!*

 Mininet 2.3.0d1